This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Year-round Presence

-- Breeding habits adapted for year-round life.
+- Breeding habits adapted for consistency across seasons.

 Distinctive Who Cooks for You Call